bilalshareef/animate-display-property/README.md

 You can apply any kind of animation effect using this plugin and `adp.css` file contains some basic animation effects.

-You can create your own animation effects and use them with the plugin.
+You can also create your own animation effects and use them with the plugin.
 The following is the CSS for a sample fade animation effect.

 ```css
 @keyframes fade-adp-show {